 Make sure you install the Roku App on your smartphone or tablet because performing channel search is much easier with a keyboard or voice.
 Sharing mobile device contents on your TV via Roku 2 is also a convenient feature.
 Another desirable feature is the available microSD card slot which allows future storage expansion in case you run out of space.

-The only problems we see are: 1.
+The only problems we see are 1.
 In addition to your regular Internet usage, using Roku 2 frequently may push you closer to your bandwidth allowance, 2. you need to build your own list of favourite channels and this process may take a while (it took us a long time to filter out below average channels).
 Many channels (especially ones with live sports) require paid subscriptions or are pay-per-views so you should be mindful of your spending because it may end up costing more than your cable TV bill.
 There are plenty of channels offering free movies and TV shows but most videos are dated.

 Also to note, there is a huge inconsistency in the quality of channels.
 We came across a lot of channels which we wished we haven’t wasted our time installing and removing.
 To be honest, the countless hours we spent looking for free Roku channels for this review made us realize it might be easier to subscribe to Netflix for consistent quality contents and get Over-the-air (OTA) TV channels for live Canadian TV channels for free!
-Edit: we changed our mind about Netflix statement above, watch video below to find out why.
+Edit: we changed our mind about Netflix statement above, watch videos below to find out why.

 Roku 2 Review Summary